DISTANCE FROM DOWNTOWN

 This list is subject to change depending on the situation of the country relating to the virus.
 We will update this article when procedures shift.

-Mandatory actions for entering Curacao from Medium Risk countries:
+Mandatory actions for entering Curacao from High Risk countries:

 - A negative result of a certified COVID-19 PCR-test at a laboratory